 Investing Activities.
-Cash used in investing activities in the three months ended September 30, 2005 of \$3.7 million was attributable to capital expenditures of \$3.3 million, and capitalized software and website development costs of \$0.4 million.
-Capital expenditures of \$2.6 million were related to the purchase of print production equipment for our printing facility located in Windsor, Ontario, Canada and \$0.4 million were related to purchases of information technology assets.
+Cash used in investing activities in the six months ended December 31, 2005 of \$40.0 million was attributable to net purchases of marketable securities of \$30.2 million resulting from the investment of a portion of the net proceeds received from the initial public offering, capital expenditures of \$8.9 million, and capitalized software and website development costs of \$0.9 million.
+Capital expenditures of \$7.0 million were related to the purchase of print production equipment for our printing facility located in Windsor, Ontario, Canada and \$1.0 million were related to purchases of information technology assets.

-Cash used in investing activities in the three months ended September 30, 2004 of \$2.4 million was attributable to capital expenditures of \$1.9 million and capitalized software and website development costs of \$0.5 million.
-Capital expenditures of \$0.8 million were related to the purchase of print production equipment for our printing facility located in Windsor, Ontario, Canada and \$0.8 million were related to purchases of information technology assets.
+Cash used in investing activities in the six months ended December 31, 2004 of \$9.0 million was attributable to capital expenditures of \$8.0 million and capitalized software and website development costs of \$1.0 million.
+Capital expenditures of \$3.1 million were related to the purchase of print production equipment for our Dutch printing facility, \$2.7 million related to the construction of our Canadian printing facility and \$1.4 million were related to purchases of information technology assets.

 Financing Activities.
-Cash provided by financing activities in the three months ended September 30, 2005 of \$1.0 million was primarily attributable to net borrowings from equipment loan facilities of \$0.9 million associated with the purchase of production equipment for our Canadian and Dutch printing facilities.
+Cash provided by financing activities in the six months ended December 31, 2005 of \$65.4 million was primarily attributable to the net proceeds received from our IPO of \$61.4 million, partially offset by the payment of offering costs of \$1.4 million, and net borrowings from equipment loan facilities of \$4.9 million associated with the purchase of production equipment for our Canadian and Dutch printing facilities.

-Cash provided by financing activities in the three months ended September 30, 2004 of \$22.7 million was attributable to proceeds from an issuance of our series B preferred shares.
+Cash provided by financing activities in the six months ended December 31, 2004 of \$25.6 million was attributable to proceeds of \$22.7 million received from the issuance of our series B preferred shares and net borrowings from equipment loan facilities of \$2.9 million associated with the purchase of production equipment for our Canadian and Dutch printing facilities